ConnectAI-E/botops/README.md

 ## Configuration

-See `onebot --help` for more details
+See `botops --help` for more details

 ## License